teiid/teiid-wildfly-quickstarts/jdg-local-cache-materialization/README.md

 # What is it?

-This quickstart demonstrates the following:
+This quickstart demonstrates how to configure an external materialization cache to improve performance when reading the data

-* how Teiid can access a cache of Java Objects stored in a local JDG cache running library mode.
+Assumptions:

+* Teiid has been deployed to your jboss as server and a Teiid user has been setup.

 # Quick Start requirements